Anthrocon/www/content/Venue/hotel/index.md

 {{< center >}}## Hotel options{{< /center >}}

 These rates are exclusive to rooms booked in Anthrocon’s room block (subject to availability), which can only be accessed through a special link emailed to registered attendees.
-All nightly rates listed below are subject to applicable state and local taxes (approximately 14%), and there will be an additional hold of $50 to $100 per night at check-in as an incidentals or damages hold which will be released back to the cardholder upon checkout.
+All nightly rates listed below are subject to applicable state and local taxes (approximately 14%), and there will be an additional hold of $50 to $100 per night at check-in as an incidentals or damages hold which will be released back to the cardholder after checkout.
 Anthrocon provides shuttle service to all listed hotels outside the immediate area of the convention center.

 {{< columns "33%" >}}
 {{< img src="AC-Hotel-Pittsburgh.jpg" hint="photo" >}}